Visiting Aquinnah Respectfully: The Wampanoag Homeland at the Island's Edge (2026)

 | Total per person | $215–$355 |

 The hostel kitchen is the key.
-Pick up groceries at Stop & Shop near Woods Hole before boarding.
+Pick up groceries at Stop and Shop near Woods Hole before boarding.
 Add Back Door Donuts (~$5), one casual restaurant dinner ($25–40), and Morning Glory Farm picnic supplies.

 | Hotel/Inn (2 nights × $175–275) | $350–550 |